 Gardening relieves stress and anxiety and planting and taking care of a garden is an excellent way to reduce anxiety.

-You’ll be deliberately focusing on the actions of gardening that the problems that were causing you anxiety will take a back seat for awhile.
+You’ll be deliberately focusing on the actions of gardening that the problems that were causing your anxiety will take a back seat for a while.

 Much of the science behind how gardening affects the brain is still a mystery.
 Scientists have found that gardening helps reduce stress and calms your nerves.
-Cortisol levels which is the bodies natural stress hormone also lowers.
+Cortisol levels, which are the bodies natural stress hormone, also comes down.

 Keep It A Hobby, Not A Chore

 One of the most important things to remember is to keep gardening a hobby and not turn it into a chore.